-According to preliminary data compiled by the National Law Enforcement Officers Memorial Fund, 67 law enforcement officers have been killed in the line of duty during the first half of 2014.
-This is a 31 percent increase over the same period in 2013 (51 officers killed).
+According to preliminary data compiled by the National Law Enforcement Officers Memorial Fund, 126 law enforcement officers died in the line of duty in 2014, a 24 percent increase from 2013, when 102 officers were killed.

-Officer Deaths by Month and Day of Week: Mid-Year 2014
+Officer Deaths by Month and Day of Week

-The deadliest month in the first half of 2014 was May with 18 fatalities.
-Fourteen officers were killed in March and 13 were killed in January.
-Ten officers died in April, seven officers died in June, and February had the fewest fatalities with five deaths.
+The deadliest month in 2014 was May with 18 fatalities.
+February had the fewest fatalities with five deaths.

-Monday was the deadliest day of the week for law enforcement officers in the first half of the year, with 15 fatalities, followed by Wednesday with 11 fatalities.
-Tuesday had the fewest fatalities with five fatalities in the first six months of the year.
+Friday was the deadliest day of the week for law enforcement officers this year, with 23 fatalities, followed by Monday with 21 fatalities.
+Thursdays had the fewest fatalities with 14 this year.